-To book this course, please call 0121 271 0550 or email us at firstname.lastname@example.org.
+To book this resilience in the workplace training course, please visit our contact us page, call 0121 271 0550 or email us at firstname.lastname@example.org.

-Resilience and Stress Management is a 3-hour course which helps build employee resiliency skills and mental fitness in an ever-changing work environment using evidence-based approaches.
+Resilience and Stress Management Training is a 3-hour course which helps build employee resiliency skills and mental fitness in an ever-changing work environment using evidence-based approaches.
 This course is supported by West Midlands Academic Health Science Network (WMAHSN).

 What is resilience?

-Every employee has to recover from setbacks at some point during their working life.
-Our ability to ‘bounce back’ from these adversities is called resilience.
-Our course is designed to enable employees to increase this capability and help them to identify strategies to reduce their stress levels.
+Every employee has to recover from setbacks or face adversity at some point during their working life.
+Our ability to ‘bounce back’ from these challenges is called resilience.
+Resilient people are better able to manage their feelings, coping with stress in a way that doesn’t adversely impact their behaviour.

 - For every £1 invested in workplace mental health interventions, organisations see a return on investment of between £1.50 and £9 (Thriving at Work Review)

-The course enables participants to:
+The resilience in the workplace course enables participants to:

-- Understand the impact poor well-being has on individuals and organisations
+- Understand the impact poor wellbeing has on individuals and organisations

 - Define resilience and understand how it can be built